An Acceptable Time: Notes on series and characters

 As for Polly's own past adventures, she refers repeatedly to Gaea, her home in The Arm of the Starfish, and mentions the Quiztano people from Dragons in the Waters.
 An Acceptable Time takes place about six months after Polly's trip to Greece and Cyprus in A House Like a Lotus.
 In the interim, her friend Max has died and Polly is still grieving.
 It is implied that one of the reasons she has left fictional Benne Seed Island to study with her grandparents is that Max's death has left her with painful memories of her island home.

+Bishop Nason Colubra is the third of L'Engle's characters to be based on a real person.
+He is based on David Somerville, a retired archbishop of Vancouver.